09Kanika/Neural-Network-from-scratch/README.md

 # Neural Network from scratch
- Building neural network using numpy, maths and matplotlib only.
+ Building neural network using numpy and maths only.